 Marketing and lead generation are the lynchpins of any successful business.
 You can have the greatest product or service in the world, but if you are unsuccessful at getting the word out, and introducing your company to new customers, you are almost certainly destined to fail.
-In the real estate investing business, the leads that we pursue are usually in 3 important categories: motivated sellers, private money lenders, and cash buyers for wholesale deals.
-Though there are numerous effective marketing methods for generating these types of leads, there is none more fruitful and affordable than establishing quality lead sources.
+In the real estate investing business, the leads that we pursue are usually in 3 important categories: motivated sellers, private money lenders, and cash buyers.
+Though there are numerous effective marketing methods for generating these types of leads, such as driving for dollars or direct mail, there is none more fruitful and affordable than establishing quality lead sources.

 Traditional real estate marketing is about employing numerous strategies and marketing methods in search for that single motivated seller to call you with a single house for sale.
 While this theory can certainly be effective, and has been used by real estate investors for decades, most new investors have limited budgets and need a more affordable way to generate a steady streams of leads.

 In contrast to traditional marketing, guerilla marketing is about generating the greatest impact with the smallest budget.
 Guerilla marketers understand that the most efficient deployment of time and resources is to build strategic relationships with the person or persons who can bring you multiple deals.
 These are people who are entrenched in industries that come across motivated sellers on a daily basis, and can help funnel those individuals in your direction.
 Some examples would include probate attorneys, divorce attorneys, bankruptcy attorneys, pawn shop or title pawn store owners, just to name a few.

 Here are some helpful tips to make sure the pursuit of lead sources in your business is a successful and profitable endeavor: